hayats-gryphon/wellness/README.md

 # Punchabug

 Punchabug is a web based game, a spin-off of the classic “Whack-a-mole”.
 The game uses a player’s webcam to create an augmented reality.
 The goal of the game is to have the player use their nose to swat virtual bugs to earn points.
-Players can play various levels, have their own accounts, save their score, and be on the leaderboard.
+Players can play various levels, have their own accounts, save their scores, and be on the leaderboard.

 ## Installation
 1. Clone this repo to your local machine